GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Proverbs and Adages

 When learning about proverbs and adages, it is important that students know a proverb may be an adage.
 They are both short, well-known sayings.
-However, the purpose of proverbs is to give out advice and really make people think about their decision.
-On the other hand, adages state wisdom as it is something that the majority of people consider to be accurate and true.
+However, the purpose of proverbs is to offer advice and make people think about their decisions.
+On the other hand, adages convey wisdom, as they are statements that the majority of people consider accurate and true.
 Therefore, a proverb may also be considered an adage if the saying contains practical wisdom about life.

 proverbs-color-by-number